 Microsoft has made available for download a new development milestone of the next generation of its home server.

-Windows Home Server code name "Vail"marks a new stage in the development process, the Redmond company has steered clear of labeling the Build either a Beta or a Release Candidate (RC).
+Although the latest release of Windows Home Server code name "Vail"marks a new stage in the development process, the Redmond company has steered clear of labeling the Build either a Beta or a Release Candidate (RC).

 In all fairness, considering the fact that the first Beta for Windows Home Server code name "Vail" was released earlier this year, the latest Build should be either Beta 2 or RC.